cs4241-20a/a3-persistence/README.md

 and go to <http://localhost:3000/>

 ## Not-To-Use Password Generator
 The project is inspired by some password don'ts.
 Many people would like to include their personal information known by everyone else in their passwords.
-So I create the project that allows users to enter their personal information and generates the password that they'd better not to use in the future : )
+So I create the project that allows users to enter their personal information and generates the password.
+All the data is linked to users' github account and is permanently stored in the Mongodb.
+Users should be able to add, edit or delete the data.

+**CSS framework used: Bootstrap**

 **Middleware packages used in this project:**
 - Body-parser: allows express to read the body and then parse that into a Json object that we can understand